ailtonbsj/winunix-icefy/README.md

 After install use the command `icefy --help` to see more options.

 ```
-Usage:
+USAGE:
-	icefy [options]
+  icefy [options] [args]

-Options:
+OPTIONS:
   enable           Enable the program on reboot
   disable          Disable the program
   clear            Delete the files now (be careful!)
+  home-dirs        Mode of how files are removed from machine.
+       ARGUMENTS:
-	keep-dirs             Sets up to keep files in home directories.
+                   keep : Sets up to keep files in home directories.
-	                      The folders are: Documentos, Downloads, Imagens,
+                          The folders are: Documentos, Downloads,
-	                      Modelos, Músicas, Público and Vídeos
+                          Imagens, Modelos, Músicas, Público and Vídeos
-	rm-dirs               Sets up to remove all files from user folders
+                   rm   : Sets up to remove all files from user folders
+  save-confs       Save settings of Browsers on Skel of system
+       ARGUMENTS:
+                   firefox : Copy confs of Firefox to Skel
+                   chrome  : Copy confs of Chrome to Skel
   help             Read this help and exit
 ```

 #### ATTENTION